Chill and Immerse at Desolation’s Island Cabana Experience!

 Local, Creative Cuisine

 At Cabana Desolation, all meals are included in your package.
 We follow a set menu focusing on local, creative, healthy and tasteful cuisine, and our passionate on-site cooks create mouthwatering delicacies from scratch every day in this remote environment.
 We believe a great over-all experience is directly related to wonderful foods - and we aim to provide a great experience!
-In addition to wonderful food, a selection of non-alcoholic beverages will be available as well as a complimentary daily “happy hour” glass of wine or a beer.
+In addition to wonderful food, a selection of non-alcoholic beverages will be available as well as a selection of wine and local craft beer for our guests to enjoy.

 We are able to cater for most dietary requirements, please follow this link for further information.